 Public data sources can be classified according to their scope.
 Thus, we find international sources (which provide data generated by international entities, such as the UN, the IMF, the European Union, or the WHO), national sources (including national data portals such as those of the USA, the UK, or Colombia, among many others) and local sources (such as the open data portals of the cities of Buenos Aires and Rio de Janeiro).
 However, one of the limitations of these portals is the difficulty of finding, navigating through, and understanding the data.

 Open data is nothing more than a set of numbers, in overwhelming quantities most of the time, which are not easily digestible.
 Non-technical citizens face enormous difficulties in accessing and consulting this data.
-That is why the importance of information reusers, data journalism, and the tools created by them to understand and visualize open data.
+Information reusers, data journalism, and the tools created by them are crucial to understanding and visualizing open data.
 They complement what public portals offer, reach all people, and make it possible that there is social control of public entities through data.

 What tools can I use to manage data?

-Here are some tools that can help you to work, interpret and visualize public data, regardless of whether you are a civil servant who wants to make the information of your entity much easier to find out, a journalist who is conducting an investigation, or you are simply interested in open data.
+Find here some tools that can help you work with, interpret and visualize public data.
+Whether you are a civil servant who wants to make your entity’s information accessible, a journalist who is conducting an investigation, or you are simply interested in open data.

-It is the Europa Press platform created to facilitate journalists the use of public data (es).
-It draws from both public and private sources and allows journalists to enrich their news with graphs, contextual analysis, and the possibility of contrasting the figures provided by various sources.
+It is the Europa Press platform created to facilitate journalists' use of public data (es).
+It draws from public and private sources and allows journalists to enrich their news with graphs, contextual analysis, and the possibility of contrasting the figures provided by various sources.

 Not everything is about visualizing data.
 Sometimes a much more important step is missing: locating the data.
-That’s why we find it interesting how some public entities, such as the Government of Aragon in Spain, are exploring the possibilities offered by artificial intelligence to help citizens find the information they need.
-This Chatbot (es) allows you to ask a natural language question about the information you need and returns the existing datasets on the platform related to your question.
+We find it interesting how some public entities, such as the Government of Aragon in Spain, are exploring the possibilities offered by artificial intelligence to help citizens find the information they need.
+This Chatbot (es) allows you to ask a natural language question about the information you require and returns the existing datasets related to your question on the platform.

-Is a very popular tool, which has a space for journalists and media and allows you to create graphs and maps from data that can be uploaded by hand, from already created databases, or through URIs where the data is hosted.
+It is a trendy tool.
+It has a space for journalists and media and allows you to create graphs and maps from data that can be uploaded by hand, from already created databases, or through URIs where the data is hosted.